folkzb/magalu/mgc/cli/docs/dbaas/instance_types/list.md

 ## Flags:
 ```
+    --compatible-product enum   Instance Type Compatible per product: Value referring to instance type compatible products. (one of "CLUSTER", "SINGLE_INSTANCE" or "SINGLE_INSTANCE_REPLICA")
     --control.limit integer     The maximum number of items per page. (range: 1 - 50)
     --control.offset integer    The number of items to skip before starting to collect the result set. (min: 0)
-    --engine-id uuid           Engine Id unique identifier
+    --engine-id uuid            Value referring to engine Id.
 -h, --help                      help for list
     --status enum               An enumeration. (one of "ACTIVE" or "DEPRECATED")
 ```

 ## Global Flags: